anna-yefrem/scala-notebook/sfip/ex1.md

-Exercise for Chapter 1
+Exercises for Chapter 1
 ======================

 ### Unsolved

 [Exercise 9](#ex9)

-<a name="ex2">2.
+### <a name="ex2">2.
 In the Scala REPL, compute the square root of 3, and then square that value.
 By how much does the result differ from 3?</a>

 _Ans_: